raspiblitz/raspiblitz/README.md

 ## Support

+Get get help on RaspiBlitz setup and to exchange on how to best manage/run your node - try the community managed telegram group: https://t.me/raspiblitz

 If you run into a problem or you have still a question, follow the steps below to get support.
 Also check the [setup documentation](#setup-process-detailed-documentation) for details.

 1. Lookup the [FAQ](FAQ.md) if you can find an answere to this question/problem.